MOTS-C

 • Sharps ContainerLink coming soon

 Supply links are affiliate links.
 We may earn a commission at no cost to you.
 We only link to commodity supplies, never to peptide products.
-See how we make money.

-1. 1Based on my specific metabolic situation, is MOTS-C an appropriate addition to my plan, or should we focus on diet, exercise, and established interventions first?
+1. 1Based on my specific metabolic situation, is MOTS-C an appropriate addition to my plan, or should we focus on diet, exercise and established interventions first?

 2. 2If I’m currently on diabetes medication, what monitoring or dose adjustments will I need while on MOTS-C?